gnramsay/oots-get/docs/index.md

 # oots-get

-Web scraper to automatically download comics from [The Order of the Stick](oots)
+Web scraper to automatically download comics from [The Order of the Stick][oots]

 ## Contents